Celina Jaitly: Recent works (2009–present)

 During 2009 and 2010, all three films in which she starred; Paying Guests, Accident on Hill Road and Hello Darling, were critically and commercially unsuccessful.

 In 2011, Jaitly had two leading roles.
 Her first was Anees Bazmee's Thank You, a romantic comedy.
 The film was poorly received by critics but became a commercial success, earning over ₹950.6 million.
 She next appeared in Shrimathi, a Kannada film directed by Ravi Kumar.
 It proved a commercial success.

 There were reports in 2011 that Jaitly was slated to play a Persian princess in the film Quest of Scheherezade with actors Sean Connery and Orlando Bloom, and directed by Ken Khan.

 Personal life

 Celina Jaitly is married to Austrian entrepreneur and hotelier Peter Haag.
 They became parents to twin boys born in March 2012.
-Jaitly gave birth to a second set of twin boys in 2017, in which one boy died due to a heart defect.
+Jaitly gave birth to a second set of twin boys in 2017, one of whom died due to a heart defect.

+Jaitly's brother Major (Retd.)
+Vikrant Jaitly, a retired Indian Army officer, was detained in the United Arab Emirates in connection with an alleged matter of national security in September 2024.
+This prompted Jaitly to approach the Delhi High Court resulting in the court, in November 2025, directing the Indian Ministry of External Affairs to extend legal assistance to Jaitly's brother.

+In November 2025, Jaitly filed a case under the Domestic Violence Act, in a Mumbai court alleging domestic violence from her husband.
+Jaitly has reportedly made a claim of ₹50 crore (USD5,558,920) towards the damages, ₹10 lakh (USD11,118) per month towards maintenance and custody of their children.
+The damages claimed are towards the loss of her income, damage to her properties and impact of the abuse which she alleged to be emotional, physical, sexual and verbal in nature.

 Philanthropy

 Jaitly is a supporter of the rights and equality of the LGBTQ community and supports the gay rights movement in India.
 She has also been involved in activities concerning human rights and women's rights.

 Jaitly was a proponent of the abolition of Section 377 of the Indian Penal Code (IPC), which criminalized homosexuality in India until the 2018 ruling of the Supreme Court of India.
 In 2014, Jaitly made her singing debut in a music video on gay rights.
-The video titled 'The Welcome' was launched by the UN in April 2014 as a campaign against homophobia.
+The video titled "The Welcome" was launched by the UN in April 2014 as a campaign against homophobia.